ICILS 2018 is a study of how young people have developed computer and information...

 ICCS will assess students enrolled in the eighth grade (provided that the mean age at the time of testing is at least 13.5 years).

 ICCS 2016 was initiated at the first national research coordinators meeting in June 2013.
-Framework and instrument development will continue through 2014, and the field trial will take place in October–December 2014.
+Framework and instrument development will continue through 2014, and the field test will take place in October–December 2014.
 The main data collection is planned for October–December 2015 (southern hemisphere countries) and February–April 2016 (northern hemisphere countries).
 The international report will be released in November 2017.